open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 limits, via a configuration to the TracerProvider, by allowing users to configure individual limits like in the Java example bellow.

-The name of the configuration class MAY be `SpanLimits`, and the name of the properties SHOULD be `AttributeCountLimit`, `EventCountLimit` and `LinkCountLimit`.
+The name of the configuration options SHOULD be `AttributeCountLimit`, `EventCountLimit` and `LinkCountLimit`.
+The options MAY be bundled in a class, which then SHOULD be called `SpanLimits`.
 Implementations MAY provide additional configuration such as `AttributePerEventCountLimit` and `AttributePerLinkCountLimit`.

 ```java
 public final class SpanLimits {